 In plant-based protein development, many researchers have uncovered beet powder as an essential ingredient for meat alternatives.
-This vibrant purple-red substance can create the signifying pink color we often associate with real meat, but it needs to be used strategically.
+This vibrant purple-red material can create the signifying pink color we often associate with real meat, but it needs to be used strategically.
 Too much beet powder in meat alternatives may make the plant-based protein hot pink, and too little may lead to an unappetizing gray.

 Create Quantitative Color Measurements With Spectrophotometry